swiftlang/swift/stdlib/stdlib.docc/implementing-a-custom-distributed-actor-system.md

 let remoteWorker: Worker = ... // A worker located in a different process. let charlie: Worker = Worker(actorSystem: ...) // A worker located in this process.

-// Remote call forwarding a reference to a local worker, to a different process. try await remoteWorker.introduce(another: charlie)
+// Remote call forwarding a reference to a local worker to a different process. try await remoteWorker.introduce(another: charlie)
 ```